 While this is alarming, it’s important to understand that organizations are not spending enough on technology or services to prevent cybersecurity issues from happening.
 While budgets are rising slowly, employees still need to be aware that they are the biggest threat to their organization.

 What is Phishing?

-Phishing emails typically contain a link that will lead to a download which contains malware.
+Phishing emails typically contain a link that will lead to a download that contains malware.

 How does it work?

 Once your email has been targeted, this may mean that passwords or other personal information have been discovered through the dark web or information listed online.